kurekszymon/backend-learnings/README.md

 - build cpp project
 - reference cpp code in c# files like {namespace}.{class}.{method}

-sidenote: clr in visual studio has build target set to .net7-windows, so it should be matched in c# code to be able tro build the solution.
+_sidenote_: clr in visual studio has build target set to .net7-windows, so it should be matched in c# code to be able to build the solution.
-todo: find out if it can be changed, so it could be multiplatform.
+_todo_: find out if it can be changed, so it could be multiplatform.